April 26, 2019

 Understanding the Role of Textualism and Originalism in the LGBT Title VII Cases

 Professor of Law, Rutgers Law School

 *Professor Eyer has written extensively on the issue of LGBT employment rights.
 Her most recent article on this subject, Statutory Originalism and LGBT Rights, is available here.

-Update: Eyer will appear at the ACS Supreme Court Preview event in Washington, D.C. on September 25.
-RSVP now.
+Update: Eyer appeared at the ACS Supreme Court Preview event in Washington, D.C. on September 25.
+Watch the recording of the event.